 \subsection{Scattering by the stellar wind}

-The relatively low PD detected for \gx is in line with other XRPs observed with \ixpe (Cen X-3, Her X-1, GRO J1008$-$57, Vela X-1, 4U 1626$-$67, EXO 2030+375).
+The relatively low PD detected for \gx is in line with other XRPs observed with \textit{IXPE} (Cen X-3, Her X-1, GRO J1008$-$57, Vela X-1, 4U 1626$-$67, EXO 2030+375).
 The low PD is in contradiction with previous theoretical predictions, which estimate PDs as high as 80\% \citep{1988ApJ...324.1056M,CH1_21}.
-It is interesting, that more luminous XRPs ($L_{\rm X} \ge 10^{37}$\,erg\,s$^{-1}$) demonstrate significantly higher phase-averaged polarization degree, up to 6\%--10\% in Her X-1 \citep{Doroshenko22} and 4\%--6\% in Cen X-3 \citep{Tsygankov22} than the less luminous XRPs.
-It can be connected with difference in the physical structure of the radiation regions.
-In particular, \citet{Doroshenko22} proposed a model to explain the low PD by means of an overheated upper NS atmosphere, with a sharp temperature gradient between the overheated upper atmospheric layer and the underlying cooler layer.
-The most important component of this model is the point of the so called vacuum resonance, where the mode conversion occurs.
-If the point of vacuum resonance is located at the transition between the hot and cool layer, this may result in the low PD.
+We find it interesting that more luminous XRPs ($L_{\rm X} \ge 10^{37}$\,erg\,s$^{-1}$) demonstrate a significantly higher phase-averaged PD, up to 6\%--10\% in Her X-1 \citep{Doroshenko22} and 4\%--6\% in Cen X-3 \citep{Tsygankov22}, than the less luminous XRPs.
+It can be connected with the difference in the physical properties of the radiation regions.
+In particular, \citet{Doroshenko22} proposed a model to explain the low PD by means of an overheated upper NS atmosphere with a sharp temperature gradient between the overheated upper atmospheric layer and the underlying cooler layer.
+The most important component of this model is the point of the so-called vacuum resonance, where the mode conversion occurs.
+If the point of vacuum resonance is located at the transition between the hot and cool layer, this may result in a low PD.
 The described model can be correct for relatively low local accretion rates only.
-In addition to an intrinsic low polarization, we considered possibilities that the X-ray radiation can be depolarized in the plasma surrounding the X-ray pulsar, because \gx is significantly more obscured than other XRPs.
-A detailed qualitative analysis of the depolarization reasons was presented in \citet{Tsygankov22}.
-Here we consider depolarization of X-ray flux passing through the surrounding plasma in more detail.